The Bankrate promise

 Gasoline doesn’t last forever.
 In fact, it decomposes quickly.
 When this happens in a small engine (such as a lawn mower or weed eater), it can cause the engine’s carburetor to gunk up, which means you may not be able to get it started again when winter is over.

 To prevent this, you can either add a fuel stabilizer or let the machine burn through all of the gas by using it one last time in late summer or early fall and letting it run until it turns off.
-If you do this, your machines should last longer and start much more easily in the spring.
+If you do this, your machines may last longer and may start more easily in the spring.